levoxtrip/TKB/docs/topics/Shader/FRAGMENT/01_BasicIntro.md

 `gl_FragCoord.xy/u_resolution`.

 With that we can map the xy position of the pixel onto the value range from 0.0 - 1.0.

+# Parallel Processing
+The GPU of a computer enables that multiple small programms can be executed in parallel.
+It executes for each pixel the shader programm at the same time.

+Shader programm doesn't know anything about the values of the other pixels when a pixel gets painted.

+So every pixel and vertex is independent from the other.